skellis46/slipbox/improvisation and the threshold of the self.md

 type: book chapter
 platform:
 status: in progress
-status-updated: "20260105"
+status-updated: "20260205"

 ---

-# dancing at the threshold of the self
+# dancing at the threshold of the self: improvisation and non-dual awareness

-possible titles:
-	+ Improvisation: Threshold of the self
-	+ Dance improvisation: threshold of the self

-keywords: dancing, improvisation, non-dual awareness, consciousness, flow,
+keywords: dancing, improvisation, non-dual awareness, consciousness

 ## abstract (working)